 Ultimately, only you can decide whether attending a time share sales pitch is a good idea.
 I put these tips on surviving a time-share sales pitch together to help you understand what you're potentially walking into when you agree to accept those dinner vouchers, gift cards, or other perks.
 My goal isn't to discourage you from attending a time share or buying into one if that's what you want to do.

 How to survive a time share sales pitch

 What is a time share?

-A time share is an investment in vacation property.
+A time share is an investment in a vacation property.
 This allows a number of people to share ownership of a vacation property, typically at a resort or condominium community.
-Buyers typically pay for one to two weeks of time per year.
+Buyers typically pay for one to two weeks per year.

-The procedures for booking your actual vacation will vary widely from program to program but most will operate on some kind of point and tier system.
-You’ll pay your monthly payment and follow your time share’s guidelines (often complicated) to book your vacation.
+The procedures for booking your vacation will vary widely from program to program, but most will operate on a point and tier system.
+You'll pay your monthly payment and follow your time share's guidelines (often complicated) to book your vacation.